 Depending on the circumstances, we either try to arrange financing to buy the beneficiaries out for a reasonable amount, or agree on some sort of reasonable periodic payout to the beneficiaries from the business, limited to a number of years.

 In executor problems with beneficiaries, having an experienced New York wills, trusts and estates attorney can make all the difference.
-Call the Law Offices of Albert Goodwin at (212) 233-1233 to discuss what we can do to solve your problems.
+You can call us at 212-233-1233 or send us an email at [email protected].

 In New York, barring a few exceptions, any competent U.S. citizen over the age of eighteen could be an executor.
 SeeN.Y.
 Surr.
 Ct.
 Proc.
 Act Law § 707 (McKinney 2018).

 There could be indirect costs if an executor doubles as a beneficiary.
 The more expenses paid out, the less assets left to distribute.
 Such executor could consider foregoing their statutory executor fees.
 Seeid§ 2307.

 N.Y.
 Est. Powers & Trusts Law § 11-2.3 (McKinney 2018).

 22 N.Y.
 Comp.
 Codes R. & Regs. § 207.20 (McKinney 2018).